siobhan-saoirse/TF2-Gamemode/README.md

 ## Team Fortress 2 Gamemode
 The Gamemode that allows you to play TF2 in Gmod!
 Now frequently updated!
+# WARNING
+This gamemode is **EXTREMELY UNSTABLE** and needs a lot of fixes.
+Until further notice, it is highly recommended you wait for a fix.

 ## Installation
 Drop the addon folder into the addons folder.